openstack/ansible-hardening/doc/source/special-notes.rst

 Reviewing deviations
 --------------------

-The openstack-ansible-security role deviates from some of the STIG's requirements when a security control could cause significant issues with production systems.
+The ansible-hardening role deviates from some of the STIG's requirements when a security control could cause significant issues with production systems.
 The role classifies each control into an implementation status and provides notes on why a certain control is skipped or altered.